bmcinnis-cs/helm-quickstart/falcon-install.md

 ## Generate API Client for Sensor Install

+1. Log into Falcon and navigate to Support & Resources -> API Clients and Keys
-1. CrowdStrike API Client is needed with the following scopes:
+2. Generate a CrowdStrike API Client with the following scopes:

 ```bash
 Falcon Images Download (read)